Mange in Dogs: Causes, Symptoms, and Treatment for the Canine Skin Condition · Kinship

 How is mange treated?

 Mange is treated very differently than most other skin diseases in dogs.
 The type of mange will help to determine the treatment.
 Many puppies with a mild case of mange may not need any treatment at all.
-Because most localized bouts of juvenile demodicosis resolve quickly on their own, treatment isn’t necessary for most puppies.
-Dogs with generalized demodectic mange or sarcoptic mange will need treatment though.
+Because most localized bouts of juvenile demodicosis resolve quickly, treatment isn’t necessary for most puppies.
+Dogs with generalized demodectic mange or sarcoptic mange will need treatment, though.

 Medications for mange

-If those medications are not appropriate for your dog or are not able to resolve the issue, certain medications used to treat heartworms may be used.
+If those medications are not appropriate for your dog or can’t resolve the issue, certain medications used to treat heartworm may be used.
 These drugs must be given at a much higher dose than usual for this and can be dangerous for dogs with certain genetic mutations.
 Your veterinarian can determine the best drug and plan for your dog based on their history and the severity of their mange.

 Home remedies for mange